-A specimen of the Block Style of business letter is as under:
+A specimen of the Block Style of business letter i s as under:

-GSTIN: .....
-E-Mail Id: ....
-Mobile No: .....
-Fax No: .....
+GSTIN: E-Mail Id: Mobile No: Fax No:

-ASHOK ELECTRICAL COMPANY
+ASHOK ELECTRI CAL COMPANY

 26 Mount Road Chennai Tamil Nadu

-9thAugust,....
+Ref.
+No. AEC/56/Accounts/7657 9 th August,

 M/s R.K.Khanna & Sons 143, Asaf Ali Road New Delhi-110002

 Subject: Non-payment of dues

-Ref.
-No. AEC/56/Accounts/7657
+Dear Sir,

-We regret to point out that we have written to you repeatedly, on 14th June, 26th June and again on 10thJuly, ....requesting to settle the balance account of Rs.
-25,000/- (Twenty five thousand only) against supply of electrical goods vide order No. 36, but we have not received any response as yet.
+repeatedly, on 14 th June, 26 th June and again count of Rs.
+25,000/- (Twenty five thousand only) 36, but we have not received any response as yet.

-In the above circumstances, we are compelled to advise you with great reluctance that unless our account is settled by $20^{\text{th}}$ July we shall place the matter in the hands of our solicitors.
+In the above circumstances, we are compelled to account is settled by 20 th July we shall place the r

 We trust that you will try to settle our account at the earliest.
+Thanking

-Thanking you and hoping to hear from you soon.
+you and hoping to hear from you soon.

 Yours faithfully, for Ashok Electrical Company

 (Abhay Prakash) Accounts Manager